arnewohletz/AllMyNotes/source/reference/git_commands.rst

 Stashing
 --------
-Not to be mistaken with 'staging', a stash is a temporary storage of any recent changes made inside a directory and thereby cleaning it from those changes
+In contrast to 'staging', a stash is a temporary storage of any recent changes made inside a directory and thereby cleaning it from those changes

 .. prompt:: bash